melfani/Step_functions_error/README.md

+# Step functions catch error Demo
+Deployment of a step functions including lambda tasks. if an error occurred, this one is catch and a specific lambda task is stated.

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

 This is a blank project for Python development with CDK.